cuppajoe123/Today-I-Learned-App/README.md

 interesting things they have learned

 ## TODO
-- Make sure CSS does not interfere with user submissions
 - Add some interesting posts
-- Fix responsive UI on search interface
 - Fix upvote script on mobile
 - Mitigate against spam and abuse:
     - Rate limiting (Algolia done, site wide rate limiting will be done via infrastructure)